The Simplicity of Physical Laws: Introduction

-I develop a framework for thinking about simplicity as a fundamental epistemic guide to physical laws.
-When we analyze the content of nomic realism, we discover a straightforward solution to the problem of coherence.
-When we reflect on the applications of simplicity, we find good reasons for taking it as a fundamental principle that requires no further epistemic justification.
-When we think about the variety of cases we need to apply it to, we see it is necessary to maintain a vague principle that only takes on precise forms in specific domains.
+I develop a framework for understanding simplicity as a fundamental epistemic guide to physical laws.
+By analyzing the commitments of nomic realism, we uncover a straightforward resolution to the problem of coherence.
+Reflection on the applications of simplicity provides strong reasons to take it as a \textit{fundamental} principle requiring no further epistemic justification.
+Moreover, examining the diversity of cases where simplicity applies reveals the necessity of treating it as a \textit{vague} principle that acquires precise forms only in specific contexts.

 Is this framework redundant for Humeans?
-No. It is sometimes believed that, on the best-system account of laws (BSA), we can get the simplicity of physical laws for free, because laws are defined to be simple and informative summaries of the mosaic.
-That is a mistake, because we are not given the mosaic.
-The principle of simplicity must be added to BSA as an epistemic norm that guides our expectations about the best system even when we do not have direct epistemic access to the mosaic.
+No. It is sometimes believed that, on the best-system account of laws (BSA), we get the simplicity of physical laws for free, because laws are defined to be simple and informative summaries of the mosaic.
+However, that is a mistake, since we are not directly given the mosaic.
+The principle of simplicity must be added to BSA as an epistemic norm, guiding our expectations about the best system, even when we do not have direct epistemic access to the mosaic.
 As we shall see, since both Humeanism and non-Humeanism need an independent epistemic principle concerning the simplicity of physical laws, they are on a par regarding the empirical discovery of laws.
-If there is no problem for Humeans to adopt the epistemic guide, there is no problem for non-Humeans either.
-As a consequence, the oft-cited epistemic advantage of the former over the latter disappears.
+If Humeans can adopt the epistemic guide without issue, non-Humeans can as well.
+As a result, the frequently cited epistemic advantage of the former over the latter vanishes, undermining a key epistemological argument for Humeanism \citep{earman2005contact}.
 (See \cite[\S8]{hildebrand22} for a similar perspective; see also \cite[\S4.1]{chenandgoldstein}.)
-This undercuts an influential epistemic argument for Humeanism \citep{earman2005contact}.
-Nevertheless, the real targets of the simplicity postulate can be different: on non-Humeanism it is an epistemic guide about which laws we should entertain, while on Humeanism it is ultimately an epistemic guide about which type of mosaics we should take seriously.
+Nevertheless, the simplicity postulate may target different aspects: in non-Humeanism, it serves as an epistemic guide for selecting laws, whereas in Humeanism, it ultimately guides which types of mosaics should be taken seriously.